datalab-dev/ucd_library_libguide_chatbot/docs/maintenance.md

 Before starting LibBot, make sure the following are in place:

-- You are connected to the **UC Davis Library Staff VPN** and have SSH access to the datasci server
+1. You are connected to the **UC Davis Library Staff VPN**
+2. Have SSH access to the datasci server
-- The pixi environment is installed — if not, run `pixi install` from the project root
+3. Have the pixi environment installed — if not, run `pixi install` from the project root

 <br>